open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 The special component for this version of the spell is a fine chain of precious metal.

-***Hedged Prison.*** The spell transports the target into a tiny demiplane that is warded against teleportation and planar travel.
+Hedged Prison.
+The spell transports the target into a tiny demiplane that is warded against teleportation and planar travel.
 The demiplane can be a labyrinth, a cage, a tower, or any similar confined structure or area of your choice.

 The special component for this version of the spell is a miniature representation of the prison made from jade.

-***Minimus Containment.*** The target shrinks to a height of 1 inch and is imprisoned inside a gemstone or similar object.
+Minimus Containment.
+The target shrinks to a height of 1 inch and is imprisoned inside a gemstone or similar object.
 Light can pass through the gemstone normally (allowing the target to see out and other creatures to see in), but nothing else can pass through, even by means of teleportation or planar travel.
 The gemstone can’t be cut or broken while the spell remains in effect.

 The special component for this version of the spell is a large, transparent gemstone, such as a corundum, diamond, or ruby.

-***Slumber.*** The target falls asleep and can’t be awoken.
+Slumber.
+The target falls asleep and can’t be awoken.
 The special component for this version of the spell consists of rare soporific herbs.

-***Ending the Spell.*** During the casting of the spell, in any of its versions, you can specify a condition that will cause the spell to end and release the target.
+Ending the Spell.
+During the casting of the spell, in any of its versions, you can specify a condition that will cause the spell to end and release the target.
 The condition can be as specific or as elaborate as you choose, but the GM must agree that the condition is reasonable and has a likelihood of coming to pass.
 The conditions can be based on a creature’s name, identity, or deity but otherwise must be based on

 observable actions or qualities and not based on intangibles such as level, class, or hit points.

-A *dispel magic* spell can end the spell only if it is cast as a 9th-­level spell, targeting either the prison or the special component used to create it.
+A dispel magic spell can end the spell only if it is cast as a 9th level spell, targeting either the prison or the special component used to create it.

 You can use a particular special component to create only one prison at a time.
 If you cast the spell again using the same component, the target of the first casting is immediately freed from its binding.

 #### Incendiary Cloud

-> *8th-­level conjuration*
->
+##### 8th level conjuration

-> **Casting Time:** 1 action **Range:** 150 feet **Components:** V, S
+**Casting Time:** 1 action

->
+**Range:** 150 feet

+**Components:** V, S

-> **Duration:** Concentration, up to 1 minute
+**Duration:** Concentration, up to 1 minute

-A swirling cloud of smoke shot through with white-­ hot embers appears in a 20-­foot-­radius sphere centered on a point within range.
+A swirling cloud of smoke shot through with white  hot embers appears in a 20 foot radius sphere centered on a point within range.
 The cloud spreads around corners and is heavily obscured.
 It lasts for the duration or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.